ILM Blog

 Businesses use many different types of documents and document scanning can be done for just about all of them.
 Because so many types of documents exist, several kinds of files have also been created to store, process, and use them most effectively.

 You’ve probably heard of the most common file types, such as PNGs, JPGs, and PDFs.
 But when should you use one instead of the other?
-And, are the people you’re sending them to equipped to use those files?
+What is the best format for scanned documents, and are the people you’re sending them to equipped to use those files?
 This article will guide you through which file formats you should be using for different types of files and how they impact the way you can use them.

 A PDF file is among the most commonly used file types.
 This file type is great for documents with text, forms, and images that contain words.
 Certain programs use OCR technology to make the characters in the document searchable and editable.
 PDFs can even be used for images since they include automatic image compression.